bartlett705/npm/README.md

-# GitHub Action for NPM
+# GitHub Action for NPM (with cypress.io dependencies)

 This Action for [npm](https://www.npmjs.com/) enables arbitrary actions with the `npm` command-line client, including testing packages and publishing to a registry.